YIN AND YANG HEALING

 Also, in many, but not all slow oxidizers, when more stress is applied, they tend to become slower oxidizers.
 This has to do with the type of stress and the general condition of the body.

-Dissociative or yin, versus confrontive or yang, responses to stress.
+Responses to stress: dissociative or yin versus confrontive or yang.
 While some stress elicits a yang response, other types of stress in some people elicits a more yin or dissociative effect.
 For example, a calcium shell pattern is extremely yin and represents a dissociation of splitting off of the personality, which we say is a withdrawal from society psychologically.
 This is very yin or hiding or running away.

 Four highs, in contrast, is a more confrontive response to stress or more yang response of fighting back.
 Why some respond in a yin manner and others in a more yang manner has to do with many factors including one’s nutritional state, psychological tendencies, early childhood traumas, and perhaps other factors.